 Join us at the historic Train Depot (1st and Kearney) as we say thanks to all our volunteers, both community members and UW faculty, staff and students for helping to make Laramie an awesome place to live!
 Free food, drinks and live entertainment sponsored by Solar Fest.
 Visit: https://uwyobigevent.com for details or to sign up!

 Laramie Main Street invites you to shop local on Small Business Saturday, the Saturday after Thanksgiving.
-Over 60 Laramie businesses, from retail to restaurants, are offering in house specials, promotions and new holiday merchandise.
+Over 60 Laramie businesses, from retail to restaurants, are offering specials, promotions and new holiday merchandise.
 This is a great day to say "thanks" to the mom and pop shops that keep our community vibrant!
-Shopping guide coming soon!
+Visit www.shopsmalllaramie.com to access the shopping guide.

-This year the tree lighting and parade will be held on Friday, December 2 starting at 5:30 PM from the First Street Plaza.
-The parade will start at 6pm.
-This year's theme is "A Christmas Story".
-Route: the parade will head south on Second, West on University (right), South on First (left), East on Garfield (left) and South on Second (left).
-Download the parade application below, due Nov.
-30, 2016.
-For more information, email firstname.lastname@example.org
+This year the tree lighting and parade will be held on Friday, December 7 from 6 to 6:30 pm.
+This year's theme is Elf on a Shelf.
+Route: the parade will head south on Second, West on University (right), South on First (left), East on Garfield (left) and North on Second (left).
+Email firstname.lastname@example.org for an application, due by Nov.
+29.